machawk1/log/_posts/2024-01-02-year-in-review.md

 I want to thank the universe for not putting an end to me in July and allowing me time to put this post together.
 I am hoping for this yearly to be more eventful in a positive light and to produce a more optimistic year-in-review post the end of 2024.

-The photo in the header is an original capture from Forksville, Pennsylvania in August 2023 and should be considered public domain.
+The photos in this post are original captures and should be considered public domain.
+For completeness, they are from Forksville, Pennsylvania in August 2023 (post header); the Cathedral of St. Francis of Assisi in Santa Fe, New Mexico (JCDL 2023) in June 2023 ; and The Great Hall at University of Birmingham in Birmingham, UK (CIKM 2023) from October 2023.
 Please feel free to email me, DM me, or [submit a PR](https://github.com/machawk1/log) if you notice any errors or omissions.
 I will acknowledge them here.